Frequently asked questions

 Can my organization apply for a sustainability grant at any time?

 Yes, the Sun Club is always accepting new applications.
-Recipients will be chosen on a quarterly basis by the Sun Club's board of directors.
+Recipients will be chosen on a quarterly basis.

 Does the Sun Club help its recipient organizations find the right installer for the sustainability projects?

 The Sun Club offers assistance in identifying qualified vendors for sustainability projects.
 Grant recipients often find our experience with the bidding and the installation process helpful.